letsencrypt/website/content/en/stats.md

     parent: about
 ---

-These statistics are updated daily.
+Normally, these statistics are updated daily.
+At present there is maintenance work underway and statistics are on hold until that work is completed.

 <div class="figure">
   <h2><a name="growth" href="#growth"